Rob Dyrdek Mourns Christopher ‘Big Black’ Boykin’s Death: ‘My Heart Is Broken’

 Boykin also later appeared on MTV’s Guy Code and Snack Off.

-Another reality TV co-star who mourned Big Black’s death on social media was Chanel West Coast (Chelsea Chanel Dudley), the rapper, singer, actress and model, who appeared with Boykin in Dyrdek’s Fantasy Factory and Ridiculousness.
+Another reality TV co-star who mourned Big Black’s death on social media was Chanel West Coast (Chelsea Chanel Dudley), the rapper, singer, actress, and model, who appeared with Boykin in Dyrdek’s Fantasy Factory and Ridiculousness.
 She also posted a tribute to Big Black on social media.

 “RIP @BigBlack.
 My heart is crushed.
 I’ll remember all the times you made me laugh and my prayers go out to your family.”